HausDAO/daohaus-website/docs/devs/dev-proposals.md

 - Details
 - Member Address

-## Some Intricacies of Proposal Fields
+## Things to Remember About Proposal Fields

 ### Applicant